fugjoo/suedtirolmobilAI/README.md

 ## Configuration

 The Mentz‑EFA endpoint can be configured via the `EFA_BASE_URL` environment variable.
-By default this project uses `https://efa-api.asw.io`, an aggregator for the official South Tyrol endpoint `https://efa.sta.bz.it/apb/`.
+By default this project uses the official South Tyrol endpoint `https://efa.sta.bz.it/apb/`.
 You can point the API to any compatible service by setting `EFA_BASE_URL`.